ocapn/ocapn-test-suite/README.md

 ## Sturdyref enlivener

 This takes a single argument which OCapN sturdyref object.
-The actor should "enliven" (connect to the node and get a live reference to the object) the sturdyref and then return that to the messager.
+The actor should "enliven" (connect to the peer and get a live reference to the object) the sturdyref and then return that to the messager.

 This should be available at the swiss num: "gi02I1qghIwPiKGKleCQAOhpy3ZtYRpB"